LaineZ/bcop/README.md

 You can download latest version from "actions" menu

 ## Stream mode
-Сurrently, the player only supports **CLI Stream mode** to play in CLI stream run command:
+The player supports **CLI Stream mode** to play in CLI stream run command:
 ### Linux/Mac
 ```./bandcamp-online-cli stream [tag]```